Prashanth-G97/library.db/README.md

 Updating existing data.

 Deleting data, with an emphasis on handling foreign key constraints (e.g., deleting a book before deleting its author).

-This setup provides a practical example for learning basic SQL operations and relational database design.